 I would like to take this opportunity to welcome you to St. Patrick’s Junior School, Skerries.
 Our school, which was built in 1978, was originally known as St. Patrick’s Girls’ School but in 1984 it become a co-educational Junior School.

 Our staff is highly professional and dedicated to the full development of each child.
 Parents are actively involved in the Board of Management.
 The Parents’ Association has a comprehensive annual programme of events run by the committee, aided by parent volunteers.
 We have energetic and enthusiastic teachers who pride themselves on their commitment and willingness to not only educate but to also nurture the development of each pupil.

-As principal, I am fortunate to have inherited such a happy and well run school and I'm delighted to be part of a such a good community of parents, teachers and children.
+As Principal, I am fortunate to work in such a happy and close-knit school community of staff, parents and children.